James W. W. Birch: Memorial

-Birch's grave is located near the site of British fort at Kampung Memali, about 24 km from Pasir Salak.
+Birch's grave is located near the site of the British fort at Kampung Memali, about 24 km from Pasir Salak.
 His grave is now covered by a palm oil estate.
 The Birch Memorial Clock Tower was built in 1909 and still stands in front of the Ipoh State Mosque.
-One of the 44 figures on the clock, an image of the Prophet Muhammad, was painted over in the 1990s due to religious sensitivities.
+One of the 44 figures on the clock, an image of Muhammad, was painted over in the 1990s due to religious sensitivities.
 Roads in Kuala Lumpur and Taiping were thought to have been named after him (Birch Road), but this was for a different Birch (namely, his eldest son Ernest Woodford Birch, also a Resident of Perak).
-The same road was renamed Maharajalela Road (Jalan Maharajalela) after Malaysia's independence in 1957.
+The same road was renamed Maharajalela Road (Jalan Maharajalela) after Malaya's independence in 1957.
 Similarly, there are Birch Roads in several towns in Malaysia (Seremban, Penang and Ipoh) and in Singapore.

 Drama and film

-Malaysian dramatist Kee Thuan Chye's 1994 book We Could **** You, Mr Birch is a dramatic reinterpretation of the events around the Birch assassination.
+Malaysian dramatist Kee Thuan Chye's 1994 book We Could Kill You, Mr Birch is a dramatic reinterpretation of the events around the Birch assassination.

 There have been several unsuccessful attempts to make a film based on the Birch assassination.
-The late Malaysian actor, director and politician Jins Shamsuddin, who was from Perak, announced plans in 2004 to make a film entitled The King of the River: Pasir Salak, which was to have been an epic production involving 1,500 extras.
-However, the film was never completed: Jins Shamsuddin commented in 2009 that making a film about Birch was a lifelong dream, saying, "I hope to complete my movie on the historical events that happened in Pasir Salak before I die."
+The Malaysian actor, director and politician Jins Shamsuddin, who was from Perak, announced plans in 2004 to make a film entitled The King of the River: Pasir Salak, which was to have been an epic production involving 1,500 extras.
+However, the film was never completed: Jins Shamsuddin commented in 2009 that making a film about Birch was a lifelong dream, saying, "I hope to complete my movie on the historical events that happened in Pasir Salak before I die" (this ambition was unrealized at the time of his death in 2017).
 Malaysian director Mamat Khalid, who was also from Perak, commented in December 2016 that after 18 years of preparation, his film about Birch, Pasir Salak Pasir Berdarah (The Sand of Pasir Salak is the Sand of Blood) would soon enter production.
 At the time of Mamat Khalid's death in 2021, the film was unfinished but the National Film Development Corporation Malaysia announced that it would support the completion of the film.